AAHYWEH/mac_dupe_delete/README.md

 - Recursively traverses the specified directory.
 - Computes the checksum of each file using MD5
-- Deletes duplicate files, keeping the first occurrence.
+- Deletes duplicate files, keeping a single occurrence.

 ## Requirements